stride3d/stride-docs/en/manual/scripts/best-practice.md

 - Through your game's `BeginRun()` and `EndRun()`
 - As a component processor when associated component types are added to the scene

-## Statics, singletons and other global-like writes
+## Statics, Singletons and Other Globals
 We strongly advise you to make sure that the entirety of your game's state is implemented as instance properties on components inside the root scene's hierarchy.
 Avoid static properties and static objects.

 This is essential to reduce bugs that come in when implementing systems that manage the game's state, like the saving system, or the multiplayer layer.